Blogpost · February 19, 2026

 Prompt engineering focuses on guiding model behavior through carefully designed instructions.
 It is useful for rapid development but does not provide persistent knowledge storage.

 Fine-tuning modifies model parameters using domain datasets.
 It is effective when knowledge patterns are relatively stable.
+RAG sits between these approaches by allowing dynamic knowledge access during inference without changing model weights.

 How RAG Works: Pipeline Architecture

-A typical Retrieval-Augmented Generation system follows four stages:
+A typical RAG system follows four stages:

-Indexing β†’ Retrieval β†’ Prompt Augmentation β†’ Response Generation
+Indexing → Retrieval → Prompt Augmentation → Response Generation

-Knowledge Indexing
+Knowledge indexing

-Context Retrieval
+Context retrieval

 When a user submits a query, the system converts the query into an embedding vector and searches for semantically similar knowledge chunks.
+Retrieval quality is critical because downstream generation depends on the relevance of what is retrieved.

 After retrieval, the system builds an augmented prompt by combining the user query with retrieved knowledge.